Operational Markovianization in Randomized Benchmarking: RB under Pauli-twirled noise

-Given any $n_s$-qubit quantum channel $\Phi$, \gls{rc} effectively and efficiently maps its $\chi$-matrix representation, $\Phi(\cdot):=\sum_{ik}\chi_{ik}P_i\,(\cdot)P_k$, to $\Phi^{\mathsf{P}}(\cdot)=\sum_i\chi_{ii}P_i\,(\cdot)P_i$, where here $P$ are $n_s$-qubit Pauli operators.
+Given any $n_s$-qubit quantum channel $\Phi$, a Pauli-twirl maps its $\chi$-matrix representation, $\Phi(\cdot):=\sum_{ik}\chi_{ik}P_i\,(\cdot)P_k$, to $\Phi^{\mathsf{P}}(\cdot)=\sum_i\chi_{ii}P_i\,(\cdot)P_i$, where here $P$ are $n_s$-qubit Pauli operators.
 The channel $\Phi^{\mathsf{P}}$ is generally a non-unitary (stochastic or incoherent) quantum channel known as a Pauli channel, and the $\alpha_i:=\chi_{ii}$ define a probability distribution called Pauli error rates.
 It can be seen that average gate-fidelity (and thus \gls{rb}) estimates precisely a $\chi_{00}=\alpha_0$ term, corresponding to the identity term, $P_0:=\mbb1$ (probability of no error happening).
-Crucially, \gls{rc} suppresses all off-diagonal terms of the $\chi$ matrix, including terms associated with coherent errors, which can give worst-case error rates orders of magnitude higher than stochastic errors~\cite{Sanders_2015}, while leaving average gate-fidelity unchanged.
+Crucially, Pauli-twirling suppresses all off-diagonal terms of the $\chi$ matrix, which leaves the average gate-fidelity unchanged, but nevertheless removes terms associated with coherent errors, which can give worst-case error rates orders of magnitude higher than stochastic errors~\cite{Sanders_2015}.

 For the non-Markovian case, a Pauli-twirl solely on system $\syst$ on any given $\syst\env$ quantum channel $\Lambda$, in the $\chi$-matrix representation, takes the form

 for some basis operators $R$ on $\env$, and coefficients $\chi_{\mu\nu,ii}$ of the corresponding $\syst\env$ Hermitian $\chi$-matrix.
 If we were to trace out $\env$ on this channel, then, of course, the reduced channel is a Pauli channel, $\tr_\env\Lambda^{{\mathsf{P}_\syst}}\left(\rho_\env\otimes\cdot\right)=\sum\alpha_i(\rho_\env^\prime)P_i(\cdot)P_i$, with $\alpha_i$ being Pauli error-rates dependent on the $\env$-reduced output state $\rho_\env^\prime$.
 This tracing, however, generally occurs at the end of a computation or any multi-time process.